isabella232/WindRider-II_firmware/README.md

 CCNY Robotics Lab welcomes you, human!
 You are interested in working on our embedded projects and..

 ### You don't know where to start
-A good chunk of this project is built on top of the STM Pheripheral Library; following steps will familiarize you with with its ~~bugs~~ capabilities.
+A good chunk of this project is built on top of the STM Peripheral Library; following steps will familiarize you with its ~~bugs~~ capabilities.

-  1. *Wake up, Neo!* Get a blue pill, or any other stm32 dev board.
+  1. *Wake up, Neo!* Get a blue pill or any other stm32 dev board.
 You will need a debugger probe (e.g. st-link or j-link).
-Most of the official stm 32 dev boards come with st-link on board.
+Most of the official STM32 dev boards come with st-link on board.
   2. *Goodbye Arduino.* Write a blinky.
 Start a timer to trigger an interrupt.
 Send the core to sleep.
 Interrupt to change the led state and back to sleep.
   3. *Feel the pulse.* Set up a timer driven pwm to change the led brightness.
-Make a potentiometer to controll the brightness.
-Main loop must be empty.
+Control the brightness with a potentiometer.
+The main loop must remain empty.
   4. *Plug and play!* Set up a USB Communication Device Class.
 Make your led dimmable form a serial terminal.
   5. Report to base.